EmblemCompany/ReleasedComponents/Common/debug/readme.md

 # Debug

-Writes data to the debug tab
+Writes data to the console tab

 ## Config

-- enabled `->` enable/disable output to the debug tab
+- enabled `->` enable/disable output to the console tab